openstack/nova/doc/source/user/block-device-mapping.rst

   usage is to set it to 0 for the boot device and leave it as None for any other devices.

+* volume_type - Added in microversion 2.67 to the servers create API to
+  support specifying volume type when booting instances.
+When we snapshot a volume-backed server, the block_device_mapping_v2 image metadata will include the volume_type from the BDM record so if the user then creates another server from that snapshot, the volume that nova creates from that snapshot will use the same volume_type.
+If a user wishes to change that volume type in the image metadata, they can do so via the image API.

 Valid source / dest combinations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^